- User personas

 Talking about eCommerce website design, a good design stands for good customer experience and comfort, efficient information delivery, strong branding, and cast-iron reliability.

-Customer personas are a vivid cross-section of the different types of users- their different preferences, pain points, psychographics, and purposes.
+User personas are a vivid cross-section of the different types of users- their different preferences, pain points, psychographics, and purposes.
 Creating customer personas has a widespread utility.

 By employing several qualitative and quantitative methods for persona research, it is possible to identify the potential customers and design accordingly.

 Here are some types of shoppers an eCommerce website comes across every day.

-Window Shoppers are those who do not have a predetermined objective for the purchase but are simply there to explore the options.
-Window Shoppers spend the most amount of time on the website, making it important to engage them through better UI, discounts, or more surfing options even if they are not potential buyers.
+They’re not looking for anything specific but might buy something if they like it.
+These people spend the most time on the website – making it essential to engage them through better UI, discounts, or more surfing options even if they are not potential buyers.

 They would go through all the available information to make an informed decision.
-To build a relationship with Researchers, enabling a fast, precise, and smooth experience are the things you want to ensure when designing for eCommerce.
+To build a relationship with researchers, enabling a fast, precise, and smooth experience are things you want to ensure when designing for eCommerce.

 Common UX Design Problems

 With the increasing numbers of online retailers, lack of consumer trust is a major hurdle that eCommerce platforms face.
-These trust issues include fear of late delivery or receiving a wrong item, distrust of returns policy, etc.
+These trust issues include fear of late delivery or receiving a wrong item, distrust on returns policy, etc.

 Incomplete Product Information